alphagov/government-service-design-manual/kpis/costpertransaction.md

 Cost per transaction is measured on a quarterly basis.
 It should cover the last twelve months to eliminate seasonal fluctuations.

 Cost per transaction should be measured for the existing service - if there is one - to create a baseline against which future cost per transaction can be compared.
-This should be done continually on a quarterly basis and reported to GDS.
 When the digital service is exposed to real users (whether in alpha or beta) it should be included in the reported cost per transaction.

 ## Reporting Cost Per Transaction